-For instance, a sales category fact table can have a product key, customer key, promotion key referring to a specific event.
+For instance, a sales category fact table can have a product key, customer key, and promotion key referring to a specific event.

 They are the descriptive attribute values for various dimensions of each attribute which define multiple characteristics.

-A dimension table referring a product key from the fact table can consist of a product name, product type, color, size, and description.
+A dimension table referring to a product key from the fact table can consist of a product name, product type, color, size, and description.